 Woodstock is a medium-sized city located in the state of Georgia.
 With a population of 37,350 people and 21 constituent neighborhoods, Woodstock is the 28th largest community in Georgia.
 Woodstock has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Woodstock, where the median household income is $92,648.00.

 Woodstock real estate is some of the most expensive in Georgia, although Woodstock house values don't compare to the most expensive real estate in the U.S.

 Also of interest is that Woodstock has more people living here who work in computers and math than 95% of the places in the US.

-Woodstock is a somewhat ethnically-diverse city.
+Woodstock is a very ethnically-diverse city.
 The people who call Woodstock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodstock residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Woodstock include Irish, English, Italian, and Scottish.
+Important ancestries of people in Woodstock include German, Irish, English, Italian, and Scottish.